-A fundamental course for all art majors involving the basic elements and principles of design and the study of color systems including their physical, psychological, and sociological properties.
+A basic level design course involving the elements and principles of two-dimentional design and the study of color systems.
 Fee: \$40.

 ART 113.
-DRAWING THREE CREDITS
+DRAWING

 An introductory course exploring the organization and potential of line, space, and texture through a variety of media and subject matter.
 Fee: \$40.